yknx4/scaffolder/README.md

 just `cd` to your repository (created based on this one) and:

+- `yarn build` - to create a optimized babel-free version
+- `yarn dev` - to start your production optimized version
 - `yarn dev` - to start working
 - `yarn test` - to run tests
 - `yarn test src/path/to/your/file.test.js` to sun specific test